ekrajghimire/Flutter-Syllabus/README.md

   •	Expert Viewpoints: Key Aspects of Designing User Interfaces with Flutter<br>

 ## Advanced Flutter
 Flutter’s advanced features provide developers with enhanced ability to create complex and successful apps.
 In this module, you will learn to use plugins, manage state, call APIs using Flutter.
-You will also apply your skills and knowledge to build an app that includes back-end services with advanced capabilities and functionality.
+You will also apply your skills and knowledge to build an app that includes back-end services with advanced capabilities and functionality.<br>
   •	Using Plugins in Flutter <br>
   •	Introduction to Native Mobile Features  <br>
   •	Managing State in Flutter <br>